 Special shoes and corrections are covered for diabetics.
-Coverage is provided for extra-depth or custom molded shoes, as well as inserts or modifications, when the physician:
+Coverage is provided for extradepth or custom molded shoes, as well as inserts or modifications, when the physician:

 - 1. Documents that the beneficiary has diabetes; - 2.
-Certifies that the beneficiary is being treated under a comprehensive plan of care (POC) for their diabetes and that they need therapeutic shoes; and - 3.
+Certifies that the beneficiary is being treated under a comprehensive plan of care for his/her diabetes and that he/she needs therapeutic shoes; and - 3.
 Documents that the beneficiary has one or more of the following conditions: - a.
 Previous amputation of the foot or part of the foot due to complications that resulted from diabetes; - b.
 History of previous foot ulceration; - c.
 Pre-ulcerative callus formation, or peripheral neuropathy with a history of callus formation; - d.
 Foot deformity; or - e.
 Poor circulation.